 Corrosion in the fire protection industry has raised concerns in recent years.
 Corrosion in fire sprinkler systems can cause system failure/malfunction, facility downtime, and occupational hazards.
-Until nitrogen based inerting strategies were introduced, there were several products that claimed to control corrosion - but zero products to eliminate corrosion in fire sprinkler systems.
+Until nitrogen-based inerting strategies were introduced, there were several products that claimed to control corrosion - but zero products to eliminate corrosion in fire sprinkler systems.
+Now, ECS nitrogen generators have set the new standard by effectively stopping corrosion in its tracks.

 Every dry pipe fire sprinkler system requires compressed gas to function.
 The compressed gas serves two purposes.
 First, it provides the necessary force to keep the water held back at the dry valve.
 Second, it provides verification of the integrity of the pipe network.
 Traditionally this compressed gas has been supplied by an air compressor and regulated by the Air Maintenance Device (AMD).